 There was no stocking of walleye fry in Little Boy Lake in 2019, therefore all of the YOY found were the result of natural reproduction.
 The DNR will stock walleye fry in Little Boy in the spring of 2020, and on even years going forward according to the current DNR lake management plan.

+The 2020 fall electrofishing study was not completed on Wabedo due to mechanical/weather issues.
 The previous electrofishing study on Wabedo targeting YOY was in 2002.
 Going forward there will be annual fall electrofishing studies to evaluate fry stocking and natural reproduction.
 No walleye fry have been stocked on Wabedo since 2004.
 Walleye fingerlings were stocked on even years from 2006 - 2018.

 The 2019 electrofishing study found zero YOY walleye.
 The DNR indicates that one cannot conclude anything based on one study.
 Some lakes do not test accurately for electrofishing, and Wabedo hasn’t had such a study since 2002, so we don’t have anything to compare.
 We’ll know more about YOY survival after several YOY electroshocking reports, and also as the fish get big enough to be caught in gill net studies.